Lake Lenore (Washington)

 Lenore Canyon is a coulee associated with the development of the Scablands.

 One of the interesting areas around Lake Lenore is the Lenore Caves.
 Located at the northern end of the lake, the Lenore Caves are a series of overhangs along the cliffs at the lake.
 They exist in one of the largest volcanic regions on Earth.

 Lenore Caves

 The Lenore Caves were formed by the plucking of basalt from the walls of the coulees by the Missoula floods and are geologically different from most caverns.
-They were later used as shelters by prehistoric humans.
+They were later used as shelters by early Native Americans.

 The trail is accessible from State Route 17 along Lake Lenore via a road to a parking area.

 History

 On January 13, 1947, the U.S. War Assets Administration disposed of drums of sodium into Lake Lenore.